CAMDEN CLIMBING

 FESTIVAL

-The Camden Climbing Festival is for all.
-Anyone who wishes to experience climbing and the Camden climbing community for the first time is very welcome.
-Anyone who climbs indoors or outdoors and looking for enhanced instruction is welcome.
-Anyone who simply wants to kick off the 2025 rock climbing season with a wicked good Maine time is welcome.
+The Camden Climbing Festival is a 2.5 day weekend retreat for anyone who wishes to experience climbing education, climbing stewardship and the Camden climbing community.
+All are welcome: climbers with decades of experience, new climbers, gym climbers, children and family.
+Anyone who simply wants to kick off the 2026 rock climbing season with a wicked good Maine time is welcome.
 So tell your climbing partners, tell someone who has never climbed and ready to learn, and tell anyone who loves to be outside that the Camden Climbing Festival is back!
-Let’s bring 100 lovely humans to the festival May 16-18th, 2025.
+Let’s bring more lovely humans to the festival May 23-25th, 2026.

-All CCF festivities, camping, climbing and clinics will be located in the Camden Hills State Park.
+All CCF festivities including: camping, climbing and clinics will be located in the Camden Hills State Park.
 Take a moment to read all of the information provided below, then join dozens of like-minded and like-hearted individuals, seasoned climbers and novices, for a celebration of humans helping other humans thrive in nature!
-Think of this weekend festival as a retreat.
-Once you arrive we got you covered: great food, water, camping, community, climbing, multi-media, games, prizes, this list goes on.
+Think of this weekend climbing festival as a retreat.
+Once you arrive we got you covered: great food, water, camping, community, climbing, multi-media, merch, games, prizes, this list goes on.

 To participate, CCF asks for a sliding scale donation of $300-$500 for this full weekend experience.
 Your donation has high value and covers many festival costs seen below.
-Any amount is very much appreciated as proceeds goes to two excellent causes: 1) continued stewardship of Camden Climbing maintenance and bolt replacement, and 2) people who do not have the means to climb in Camden, especially youth, climb for FREE through Northern Vertical Climbing Guides.
+Any amount is very much appreciated as proceeds covers festival overhead, and the remaining goes to two excellent causes: 1) continued stewardship of Camden Climbing maintenance and bolt replacement, and 2) sponsoring people with limited means to climb, especially youth who climb for FREE through Northern Vertical Climbing Guides.

 Here is what your donation earns you:

-• Camden Hills State Park multi-day admission and group camping with CCF participants
+• Camden Hills State Park multi-day admission and group camping with fellow CCF participants

-• All nourishing dinners and breakfasts (good locally supported food) from Friday evening to Sunday morning (snacks are your responsibility)
+• All nourishing dinners and breakfasts (excellent, locally supported food) from Saturday evening to Monday morning (snacks are your responsibility)

-• Saturday and Sunday clinics appropriate to your climbing experience (see clinics below)
+• Sunday and Monday clinics appropriate to your climbing experience (see clinics page)

-• Friday evening’s Kickoff Social with guest speaker (TBA) and climbing film on the big screen
+• Saturday evening’s Kickoff Social and climbing film on the big screen

 • CCF swag, games, trivia, raffle